neptune-ai/docs/docs/getting-started/quick-starts/how-to-monitor-live.rst

 Now that you know how to create experiments and log metrics you can learn:

 - See |how to log other objects and monitor training in Neptune|
-- See :ref:`how to connect Neptune to your codebase <how-to-connect-neptune-to-your-codebase:>`
+- See :ref:`how to connect Neptune to your codebase <how-to-connect-neptune-to-your-codebase>`
 - :ref:`Check our integrations <integrations-index>` with other frameworks

 Other useful articles: